eriktorsner/wp-checksum/README.md

 ```
 ### Backend and local cacheing

 By default, wp-checksum uses an external API for fetching the original checksums for each theme and plugin.
-This can be
+This behaviour can be overridden by specifying the flag --localcache.
+However, this is not fully implemented in the current version (0.1.1) but the code is there for anyone that want to take a look.

+The code for the external API will be published on Github shortly.
+It's based on the slim framework but uses the same classes as this repo for retreiving zip-files and calculating checksums etc.